duijnhouwer/DPX/README.md

 ### Test

 If everything is installed properly, running [`dpxExampleExperiment`](https://github.com/duijnhouwer/dpx/blob/master/dpxExperiments/Examples/dpxExampleExperiment.m) should present you with a basic 2AFC left-right random-dot motion discrimination experiment.
 Use [`dpxExampleExperimentAnalysis`](https://github.com/duijnhouwer/dpx/blob/master/dpxExperiments/Examples/dpxExampleExperimentAnalysis.m) to plot a psychometric curve of the data.
-I have heavily commented these examples so that they can serve as DPX tuturials.
+I have heavily commented these examples so that they can serve as DPX tutorials.

 ### Troubleshooting